Flourless Chocolate Cake

 How to make flourless chocolate cake

-- Cocoa powder – The cocoa powder serves as a flour in this recipe to soak up the moisture from the eggs and melted butter.
-Look for 100% unsweetened cocoa powder for the lowest carb count.
+- Cocoa powder – Cocoa acts like a flour in this recipe, absorbing moisture from the eggs and melted butter.
+I use 100% unsweetened for the lowest carb count.

 Ingredients